We’re working together for a future where our local waterways are clean and healthy - for us all to connect with, care for, and enjoy.

 Christchurch has many passionate community groups who are already working to, and desire to further protect and improve their local waterways.
 Activities involving local communities and schools, with support through the partnership, will bring about behaviour changes, at individual, household and community level, to stop contaminants entering stormwater and waterways, and degrading water quality.

 Municipal stormwater treatment infrastructure alone will not address this water quality problem, it also needs communities to actively prevent pollution in the first place.
 To achieve community action requires communities to be aware of the issues and the actions that they can undertake.
-Given that in 2017, only 55% of Christchurch residents surveyed were aware that stormwater from roads and properties mostly leads to waterways, there is a need for community awareness-raising and engagement initiatives.

-Benefits of a community waterways partnership
+Benefits of a Community Waterways Partnership

 • Reducing barriers to positive action